Constellation

 The catch:

-- No prepaid, no free nights, no specialty plans
+- No specialty plans: No free nights, no prepaid, no flexibility

 Complaint Statistics

-PUCT data shows Constellation gets few complaints—but they also have a smaller Texas customer base than TXU or Reliant.
-Per-customer complaint rate is favorable, but sample size is smaller.
+PUCT shows Constellation with few complaints—but smaller Texas customer base means smaller sample size.
+Per-customer rates look favorable, but statistical significance is limited.

 Good For

-- Carbon-free energy matters—and you want it from a company that actually generates it
+- Carbon-free energy matters--and you want it from a company that generates it

 - Your business has sustainability commitments that require real clean energy sourcing